-At the Animal Clinic of Billings, we not only provide superior and compassionate care to your dogs and cats, but we also offer a full range of medical services for your smaller friends, such as birds, rabbits, reptiles, hamsters, guinea pigs, chinchillas and other small mammals.
+At the Animal Clinic of Billings, we not only provide superior and compassionate care to your dogs and cats, but we also offer a full range of medical services for your smaller friends.

-In the wild, many of these animals have developed strategies to conceal illness or injuries as a survival technique to avoid predators.
-As a result, their medical problems often go unnoticed for too long.
-By the time the owner recognizes that there is a problem with his or her exotic pet, the condition is often extremely serious.
+Rabbits, reptiles, hamsters, guinea pigs, chinchillas, and other small mammals, most of these animals have developed some pretty good strategies in the wild to conceal any illnesses or injuries they may have as a survival mechanism to avoid predators.
+Because of this, most medical problems often go unnoticed in pocket pets and exotic pets for too long.
+By the time the owner recognizes there may be a medical problem with their exotic or pocket pet, the condition has often progressed to an extremely serious level.

 SPAYING AND NEUTERING RABBITS

-Part of being conscientious about the pet overpopulation problem is to spay or neuter your pet rabbits.
-Rabbits reproduce faster than dogs or cats and often end up in shelters, where they must be euthanized.
-Neutering male rabbits can reduce hormone-driven behavior such as lunging, mounting, spraying, and boxing.
+A major part of being conscientious about pet overpopulation problems is making sure to spay or neuter your rabbit if you have one as a pet.
+Rabbits reproduce much faster than dogs or cats, and they often end up in shelters and are then euthanized.
+In male rabbits, neutering can significantly reduce hormone-driven behaviors as well, such as mounting, lunging, spraying, and boxing.

-And just as with dogs and cats, spayed female rabbits are less likely to get ovarian, mammary and uterine cancers, which can be prevalent in mature females.
+Additionally, and just the same as dogs and cats, female rabbits are less likely to get ovarian, mammary and uterine cancers once they have been properly spayed, which can be prevalent problems in mature female rabbits.